AkumaVenom/WindowsEventsPlugin-UE5.5/README.md

 Exposed Blueprint Events

-These events can be bound directly in Blueprint:
+These events can be assigned/bound to beginplay directly in Blueprint:

 On Active Window Changed
 Outputs: